zachariahcox/spells/go/encrypt/README.md

 #### For Command-Line Users

-If you're comfortable with the command line, you'll find the self-contained `zc` binary in the `tools` directory for your platform.
+If you're comfortable with the command line, you'll find the self-contained `zc` binary for your platform in the `tools` directory.

 1. Open a terminal/command prompt
 1. Navigate to the appropriate binary directory for your system: